 Witness Post #1

 What do we witness?
 And what topics require that I write a post?
 The list is long.
 With these essays, letters, obituaries, and testimonials I intend to survey the landscape, bear witness to people and places and things that attract my time and attention, and to stick a stake in the ground for them.
-To me the people in particular are far more interesting to think about and feel deeply for than some of the other notions which occupy my day.
-The stories behind these Witness Posts are my inspiration.
+This is the first such post.
+Of the topics, the people are the PEOPLE are the most interesting to think about and feel deeply for than some of the other notions.
+Yet those tales and words, and birds will show up from time to time as Posts of interest to me.
+The stories behind these Witness Posts are the real inspiration.
 May they do the same for you.

 – Henry E. Hooper (January 2, 2012)